skydoves/landscapist/README.md

   )
 }
 ```
-Also we can customize attributes of `BitmapPalette` like the below.
+Also, you can customize attributes of `BitmapPalette` like the example below:

 ```kotlin
   var palette by remember { mutableStateOf<Palette?>(null) }